Keeping herbs happy

 - Bring in frost-tender herbs: lemongrass, French tarragon and stevia don't tolerate temperatures below zero, so each year before the first frost dig them up and pot up in compost with added grit for drainage.
 Overwinter in a frost-free greenhouse or on a windowsill till late spring.

-Please ask the staff in our garden centre in Godstone and Betchworth for more information and advice about growing herbs.
+Please ask the staff in our garden centre in Betchworth and Godstone for more information and advice about growing herbs.